lachlanmcdonald/grunt-saxicon/README.md

 [![npm version](https://badge.fury.io/js/grunt-saxicon.svg)](https://badge.fury.io/js/grunt-saxicon)

-> grunt-saxicon takes a folder of SVGs and produces a SASS snippet that allows you to generate colorized SVGs right within SASS, embedded as a data-URI.
+> grunt-saxicon takes a folder of SVGs and produces a SASS snippet that allows you to generate colorized SVGs within SASS embedded as a data-URI.

 ## Getting started